WolfDWyc/ChessMaker/docs/guide/concepts/events.md

         self.my_printer.propagate(BeforePrintEvent, self)
 ```

-In this way, every time the printer publishes an event, the manager will also publish it.
+Now, every time the printer publishes an event, the manager will also publish it.
 Currently, you can not unpropagate events.

 !!! info
-    The main use of this in the game is the board propagating all events of it's pieces and squares to itself.
+    The main use of this in the game is the board propagating all events of its pieces and squares to itself.
     This means that instead of subscribing to a specific piece move, you can subscribe to all pieces moving by subscribing to the board.